Azure/Solution-Architecture-Questions/docs/technology/database/database.md

 * What version of SQL is being used today ?
 * Do you use any feature in the database that needs access to underlying OS ?
-* Do you run cross database query or
+* Do you run cross database query or filestream or extended stored procedure ?

 <br/>